Drive sales on autopilot with ecommerce-focused featuresSee Features

 These time-limited sales increase the urgency and excitement behind the sale.
 You could also consider offering a unique gift or product sample with each sale.

-This is a great way of getting your latest products out there or using old stock to make way for new stock.
+This is a great holiday ecommerce strategy that gets your latest products out there or uses old stock to make way for new stock.

 Finally, free shipping is always a valuable incentive, so experiment with this if you can afford it.